Faculty members publish books on variety of topics

 "The Press March to War"

-By Steven M. Hallock, Ph.D., assistant professor of journalism in the School of Communication.
+By Steven M. Hallock, Ph.D., associate professor of journalism in the School of Communication.

 Hallock provides a comprehensive overview of conflicts from the Korean War to U.S. operations in Libya and outlines how newspapers have set the stage for U.S. military intervention.